kuropeter/Housing-data-Analysis-with-SQL/README.md

 ## Results

-The results of the analysis, including code and insights, can be found in the houding_data_analysis_queries in this repository.
+The results of the analysis, including code and insights, can be found in the `houding_data_analysis_queries.sql` in this repository.
 Each question explored will have a code and insight under it.

 ## Contributing